COSC3020/pancake-sort-DJReflexive/README.md

 number of comparisons?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

+## My Runtime Analysis

+When pancakeSort() is called, it enters a for loop that will iterate through the array backwards.
+This operation will be a complexity of $\Theta(n)$.

+Inside this loop is the function findMaxIndex() which looks through a sub-array of the array given.
+Since it's not the entire length of $n$ every call (though the worst case would be $n$), I will use $m$.
+The time complexity of findMaxIndex() is $\Theta(m)$.

+The flip() method is called, there are two for loops that are called.
+The first one going through the sub-array and reversing the elements.
+The second one then replaces these element in the original array.
+Both of these loops combines will take a time complexity of $\Theta(2m)$ (using $m$ for the same reasoning as with the findMaxIndex() method).
+There are then two flip() calls inside the main loop, which increases the complexity to $\Theta(4m)$.

+Combining these complexities, we get $\Theta(n*5m)$.
+Ignoring constants, this can simplify down to $\Theta(n*m)$ for the final complexity.

+# Sources

+- None - Did this one on my own!

+# Plagiarism Acknowledgement

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.